 Initially, the client requests a Web page for a service handled by the Traffic Manager.
 Web Content Accelerator is enabled for this Web application and will attempt to identify resources that are potentially optimizable.

-Traffic Manager Client Server Request Request Web Content Optimization Web page Dependent resource request / response path Resources fetched from server and optimized
+FIGURE 66 Dependent request/response model Traffic Manager Client Server Request Request Web Content Optimization Web page Dependent resource request / response path Resources fetched from server and optimized